FragMAX/FragMAXapp/README.md

 ### Dependencies

-The required python package are listed in both `environment.yml` and `requirements.txt` files.
+The required python package are listed in `environment.yml` file.

 ### Set-up with conda